-- (a) the likely consequences of any decision in the long-term; - (b) the interests of the Company's employees; - (c) the need to foster the Company's business relationships with suppliers, customers and others; - (d) the impact of the Company's operations on the community and the environment; - (e) the desirability of the company maintaining a reputation for high standards of business conduct; and - (f) the need to act fairly as between members of the company."
+- (a) the likely consequences of any decision in the long-term; - (b) the interests of the company's employees; - (c) the need to foster the company's business relationships with suppliers, customers and others; - (d) the impact of the company's operations on the community and the environment; - (e) the desirability of the company maintaining a reputation for high standards of business conduct; and - (f) the need to act fairly as between members of the company."

 On appointment, as part of their induction on becoming a Director, each Director is briefed on their duties and the availability of professional advice from either the Company Secretary or, if they consider it necessary, from an independent adviser.
-The Directors of the Company have access to the resources provided to the Directors of the Group's main trading company, Thames Water Utilities Limited.
+The Directors of the Company have access to the resources provided to the Directors of the Group's main trading company, TWUL.

 During the year, the Company has continued to act as a financing company within the Kemble Water Holdings Limited Group.
-Day-to-day running of the Company is managed by the Company's management team, consisting of employees from the Group's main trading company, Thames Water Utilities Limited.
-During the year, the Board of Directors have approved the entering in-to new debt facilities, renewal of revolving credit facilities, updates of debt issuance programme documentation, amendment of loans and derivatives to replace LIBOR with SONIA, the entering in-to intercompany loans and the approval of the Company's annual report and financial statements.
+Day-to-day running of the Company is managed by the Company's management team, consisting of employees from the Group's main trading company, TWUL.
+During the year, the Board of Directors have approved the entering into new debt facilities, updates of debt issuance programme documentation, the entering into intercompany loans and the approval of the Company's annual report and financial statements.
 The Company had no employees during the year, or as at the date of this report, nor did it have any external customers or trading arrangements with suppliers.